Last Updated on December 16, 2022

 By Nikki of She Saves She Travels

 If you’re looking for an awesome vacation destination for your family in the Midwest, look no further than Sandusky, Ohio.
-Located just an hour west of Cleveland, four hours east of Chicago, and two hours southeast of Detroit, Sandusky is in northern Ohio, right on Lake Erie.
+Located just an hour west of Cleveland, four hours east of Chicago, and two hours southeast of Detroit, Sandusky is one of the best getaway destinations in Ohio, right on Lake Erie.

 One of the best things to do in Sandusky Ohio for families is to visit the amusement parks.
 Cedar Point is the 2nd oldest operating amusement park, offering rides for every age.
 Spend a day – or more – at Kalahari resort and waterpark, which is a comfortable 84 degrees year-round, and the outdoor experience is open during the summertime.